apace100/origins-docs/docs/types/entity_action_types/explode.md

     "create_fire": false
 }
 ```

-Makes the entity explode without damaging itself and the terrain.
+This example will summon an explosion that will **not** damage the entity that has summoned the explosion, or the terrain, or create fire.